lancher-dev/lancher/README.md

 ## Overview

 `lancher` manages project templates stored locally.
 Add directories as templates, list them, and create new projects from them.
-No remote repositories, no git integration, no placeholder substitution—just directory copying.
+Templates can be added from local paths or git repositories (https/ssh).
+Supports template configuration via `.lancher.yaml` for metadata and post-create hooks.

 ## Installation